 Catering is then studied in Year 10 and 11 as a GCSE option.

 The classroom has recently been refurbished and has a range of resources.
-The Food Technology Department has maintained excellent results and high standards both at KS3 and GCSE level.
+The Food Technology Department has maintained excellent results and high standards both at Foundation Stage and GCSE level.

 The topics covered by the written exam include

 By studying catering, students, as well as improving their cooking, will develop skills in time management, team work and organisation.

 Specification from the examination board.

 GCSE Resistant Materials Technology is an option subject at GCSE.
 It focuses on the designing and making of ‘real-world’ products.
 Using a variety of approaches, students are challenged to identify design needs and produce marketable solutions.